 The State Botanical Garden of Georgia, part of the University of Georgia, is totally free to visit.
 We love the hidden playgrounds, trails, and beautiful grounds.
 It’s worth a day trip!
 Plus, find more to do in the area in our Guide to Athens, GA.

-Hendersonville, NC may have some of the coolest free things to do, and the most variety we’ve ever seen.
+Hendersonville, NC may have some of the coolest things to do, and the most variety we’ve ever seen.
 You can visit museums for history, geology, airplanes, and model trains totally free.
-Visit the coolest obstacle course playground for free or learn something new on a hike in an educational forest.
+Visit the coolest obstacle course playground or learn something new on a hike in an educational forest.
 Play a round of mini-golf for just $3, or learn about ocean life and reptiles for just a couple of dollars per person.
 Check out all the free and very cheap things to do in Hendersonville, NC.

 The South Carolina State Capital has lots of free and very cheap things to do for families.
 We are seriously impressed with the number of free splash pads and pools in the area, and low-cost lake access for swimming.
 Plus you can rent a kayak for just $5 at Sesqui State Park, and they have a gorgeous splash pad.
 If you’re looking to learn something new, you can tour the statehouse for free, or go on a public art tour.
 How can you go wrong?
 Here’s our list of Free and Cheap Things to Do in Columbia.